imIgnacio/streamr-prework/README.md

 To build this App I mainly used React, its components and hooks to make it work.
 For fetching I used **Axios** module.
 In terms of styling, pure CSS was used.

+To see deployed application on GitHub pages go to the following link https://imignacio.github.io/streamr-prework/

 ## Installation

 You will need Node.js installed on your local machine.